BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

     - When a Service is created, Kubernetes automatically creates an **Endpoint** object that maps the Service to the IPs of its associated Pods.

-    - If your Deployment has 2 Pods, the Endpoint will list 2 IPs of pod.
+    - If your Deployment has 2 Pods, the Endpoint will list 2 IPs of the pod.
 This updates dynamically when Pods are added, removed, or replaced.

     - K8S restricts endpoints to 1000.